edilbertoamorim/ICARE_sourcelocalization/README.md

-# EEG Burst Source Localization Pipeline
+# EEG Source Reconstruction Pipeline

 WARNING : Pipeline in development.
 (Some scripts might not be optimized)